Pipedream with Dylan Pierce

 00:31:48 - Dylan Pierce

 Yeah, yeah, exactly.
-But you know, I. I find it a lot easier to do that and just copy HTML and paste it into the AI prompts than it is to look up the documentation.
-Yeah.
-What's the puppeteer?
-How do you spell puppeteer?
+But I find it a lot easier to do that and just copy HTML and paste it into the AI prompts than it is to look up the documentation.
+Yeah, like, what's Puppeteer?
+How do you spell Puppeteer?

 00:32:07 - Anthony Campolo